UCLNatSci/Electromagnetism-Fluids-and-Waves/electromagnetism/maxwelleqns.md

 where $\rho_{free}$ and ${\bf J}_{free}$ represent charges that move within matter.

 ## Magnetic Monopoles*
-We could add source terms to Maxwell's equations that would need to be present, if magnetic monopoles were found to exist\footnote{A good paper on magnetic monopoles is \href{https://doi.org/10.1080/00107514.2012.685693}<b>Contemporary Physics 53 (2012) 195</b>}:
+We could add source terms to Maxwell's equations that would need to be present, if magnetic monopoles were found to exist:
 ```{math}
 :label: MaxwellsEqnsBMonopole
 \nabla\cdot {\bf E} &=&\, \frac{1}{\epsilon_0}\,\rho  \\